 Huawei was one of the first to release a 5G router back in 2019 and performed very well in our previous 4G router group test.

 The third version featured here (CPE Pro 3) offers the same attractive styling and fast 4G and 5G that won group tests in pervious years.

-However in 2023 other manufacturers have entered the 5g router market and now offer equal or better performance along with lower prices.
+Recently other manufacturers have entered the 5G router market and now offer equal or better performance along with lower prices.